-Throughout the duration of the assessment, Leaders should demonstrate the following personal skills in sheltered water, both wind affected and slow moving water:
+Throughout the duration of assessment, Leaders should demonstrate the following personal skills in both inland open water and slow moving water:

-- The Leader should be in control throughout the journey, key features should include their ability to stay relaxed and have their body and craft best set up for any manoeuvre. - The Leader will need to demonstrate an understanding of the environment and plan ahead to use external forces to their best advantage, demonstrating the ability to move their craft forwards skilfully and efficiently, as well as manoeuvring in tighter places and stopping. - The Leader shows the ability to launch and land effectively and efficiently in a variety of situations and conditions. - The Leader can manage a portage either to or from a location or around a section of water that is not going to be paddled.
-The Leader understands and can select and use techniques that are best suited for paddling on the upstream and downstream side of the craft. - The Leader demonstrates appropriate use of skills beyond the paddle to compliment the effective undertaking of the journey - The Leader will need to demonstrate control and efficiency in both wind and flow, applying appropriate decision making both technically and tactically, changing tactics appropriately throughout the journey. - The Leader demonstrates efficient and effective self-rescue techniques in both wind affected and slow moving water environments without assistance.
+- The Leader should be in control throughout, key features include their ability to stay relaxed and have their body and craft best set up for any manoeuvre. - The Leader will need to demonstrate an understanding of the environment and plan ahead to use external forces to their best advantage, demonstrating the ability to move their craft forwards skilfully and efficiently, as well as manoeuvring in tighter places and stopping. - The Leader shows the ability to launch and land effectively and efficiently in a variety of situations and conditions. - The Leader can manage a portage either to or from a location or around a section of water that is not going to be paddled. - The Leader understands and can select and use techniques that are best suited for paddling on the upstream and downstream side of the craft. - The Leader demonstrates appropriate paddle strokes, poling techniques, sailing other methods to be efficient and effective.

+The Leader will need to demonstrate control and efficiency in both wind and flow, applying appropriate decision making both technically and tactically, changing tactics appropriately throughout the journey.

+The Leader demonstrates efficient and effective self-rescue techniques in both inland open and slow moving water environments without assistance.